-Nearly 75% of coatings sales worldwide are now for products using environmentally sound coating technologies such as waterborne, powder, and high solids — a percentage which has steadily grown and is expected to continue.
+Nearly 75% of coatings sales worldwide are now for products using environmentally sound coating technologies such as waterborne, powder, and high solids — a percentage that has steadily grown and is expected to continue.
 In fact, more than 90% of architectural coatings sold in the U.S. are now water-based.
 The solvent content of coatings has been reduced, and many toxic raw materials have been eliminated as ingredients.

 Increased Energy Efficiency

 Energy efficiency has been increased as well.
 The amount of electricity used for heat and power by the paint and coatings industry was reduced by 17.8 % between 2007 and 2012.
 Energy savings created by using efficient coatings take a variety of forms.
 The temperature required to cure coatings has been reduced and painting processes have been simplified, requiring less energy to complete.
 Lightweight substrates reduce emissions and save fuel.
-New coatings reduce drag on ships by making them resistant to barnacles that build up on the hull and slow the ship down.
+New coatings reduce drag on ships by making them resistant to barnacles that build upon the hull and slow the ship down.
 Improved coatings can also assist with the dissipation or reflection of heat.
 For example, a building with its roof treated with such a coating can significantly reduce cooling costs inside.

 Reduced Waste and Proper Disposal